 This 2 hour video presentation is an abbreviated version of an all-day Skills Development Workshop presented in Uniondale (Long Island) New York on September 19, 2008.

-An additional 33-minute role-playing CBIT training session featuring Douglas Woods, PhD, and Michael Himle, PhD, filmed in November 2009, has been added to the site, and is linked to the main 2-hour video presentation.
+An additional 33-minute role-playing CBIT training session featuring Douglas Woods, PhD, and Michael Himle, PhD, filmed in November 2009, has been added to this site, and is linked to the main 2-hour video presentation.

 Both the live program and this 2 hour video are intended for an audience of Medical and Allied Professionals, Psychologists and Social Workers.